little-dude/xain-sdk/README.md

 ## Overview

-The XAIN project is building a GDPR-compliance layer for machine learning.
+The XAIN project is building a privacy layer for machine learning so that AI projects can meet compliance such as GDPR and CCPA.
 The approach relies on Federated Learning as enabling technology that allows production AI applications to be fully privacy compliant.

 Federated Learning also enables different use-cases that are not strictly privacy related such as connecting data lakes, reaching higher model performance in unbalanced datasets and utilising AI models on the edge.

 The main components:

-- Coordinator -- the entity that manages all aspects of the execution of rounds for Federated Learning.
+- Coordinator – the entity that manages all aspects of the execution of rounds for Federated Learning.
-This includes the registration of clients, the selection of clients that participate in a given round, the determination of whether sufficiently many clients have sent updated local models, the computation of an aggregated global model, and the sending of the latter model to storage or other entities.
+This includes the registration of clients, the selection of participants for a given round, the determination of whether sufficiently many participants have sent updated local models, the computation of an aggregated global model, and the sending of the latter model to storage or other entities.
-- Client or Participant -- an entity that is the originator of a local dataset that can be selected for local training in the Federated Learning.
+- Client or Participant – an entity that is the originator of a local dataset that can be selected for local training in the Federated Learning.
-- Selected Participant -- a Client or Participant that has been selected by the Coordinator to participate in the next or current round.
+- Selected Participant – a Participant that has been selected by the Coordinator to participate in the next or current round.
-- SDK -- The library which allows Participants or Client to interact with the XAIN Platform.
+- SDK – The library which allows Participants to interact with the XAIN Platform.

 The source code in this project implements the XAIN SDK to provide your local application a way to communicate with the XAIN Coordinator.